Budget Review October 2022–23 Index

 In Australia, and in countries around the world, government

-government economic support packages in response to the COVID-19 pandemic have
+economic support packages in response to the COVID-19 pandemic have led to

-led to large increases in government debt, continuing a trend of increasing
+large increases in government debt.
+This continues the trend of increasing debt

 Australian Government debt issuance and key terms

 Australian Government debt is a key component of the

 Australian Government Budget.
 Government spending is funded either through